sdclibbery/pi-monitor/README.md

 * Trading pages
  x Route for page with product
- x List account info into iframe
- * List orders into an iframe
+ x List account info into iframe x List orders into an iframe
-  !
-Formatting
- * Tradr: order tracking in sqlite
- * Show live price and candles on a log plot
  * Trading options
   * Buy/sell with Exit for when price is rising/falling
   * Buy sell above/below for when price is fluctuating
+ * Show price and candles on a log plot x Basic drawing
+  * plot proper x axis using time (dont assume it from the index)
+  * log plot
+  * plot scale lines etc
+ * Tradr: order tracking in sqlite
+ * Price and candles auto update
  * EMAs
  * Show live depth chart
 * ?
 Need something (restartable) in monitor that can track candles and trigger bots automatically...